Reservations, Rules & Information

 As conservationists, we endorse a policy of returning unwanted species (dogfish, etc.) to the ocean unharmed.

-Photographs of trophy fish will be taken and sent to you at no charge if you have forgotten your camera.
+Digital images of trophy fish will be taken and sent to your email or electronic device at no charge if you have forgotten your camera or phone.

 We offer an optional "pool" for the largest fish landed during a trip.
 Skates (except barndoor skates), blue sharks, sculpins, sea ravens, mackerel and dogfish are excluded from the competition.
 Included are wolffish, mako sharks, torpedo rays, cod, pollock, haddock, halibut, redfish, cusk, whiting, porbeagle sharks, tuna and hake.
 There is one exception to the rule.
 There can be some exceptions but only when there is only one or two fish caught for the entire trip.
 During such time, captain's rules pertain to the unusual situation.